Madison enjoys a good drinking game at a party and is happy to share the rules to several of the best games she's played.

 - Cards in the fourth row, containing 2 cards, are worth 8.

 - The cards in the final row, containing 1 card, is worth 10.

 Cards are overturned individually, one at a time, starting with the first row.
 If the first card overturned in the first row is a 5, any player holding a 5 can place their card on top of the overturned 5 and then allocate 2 drinks to another player.
 If a player has two of the same card then they are allowed to place them both down and either choose one player to drink 4 or two people to drink 2 each.

 Ultimately, the aim of the game is to get rid of all of your cards; whoever has the most left at the end of the game will be punished by finishing their drink.

 This game is similar to Boat Race, but with a slight twist.

 Again, two even teams are needed.
 Each player must have their drink in a plastic cup.

-I haven't uploaded all of them because I'm sure people are familiar with other, typical student, drinking games.
+I haven't included every game I've ever played because I'm sure people are familiar with other typical student drinking games.